Ice Fishing Lakes In Connecticut

 Black crappie and bluegill are also popular species to target while ice fishing in Connecticut.
 These panfish can be found in many lakes and ponds and are known for their willingness to bite during the winter months.
 Small jigs or ice fishing-specific baits tipped with waxworms or small pieces of bait are effective for catching crappie and bluegill.

-When participating in ice fishing, safety should be a top priority.
+When ice fishing, safety should be a top priority.
 Before venturing onto the ice, it's important to ensure that the ice is thick and strong enough to support your weight.
 At least four inches of clear, solid ice is generally considered safe for walking, while a minimum of five to six inches is recommended for ice fishing.
 Always use caution, especially near inlets, outlets, and areas with currents, as ice thickness can vary.

 It's essential to dress appropriately for the cold weather and to have safety equipment on hand, such as ice picks, a throw rope, and a personal flotation device (PFD).
 These items can assist in self-rescue in the event of an emergency.
 Ice fishing with a partner is also recommended for added safety.